Geoffreydorne/datassemblee/node_script/README.md

 $ sudo npm i
 ```

-6. Still in your console, execute the following command
+6. Still in your console, execute the following command.
+This will launch the execution of the cleaning script.

 ```js
 $ node index.js
 ```

 7. Hop!
 You should now have a clean `tree.json` file in the /tree folder.
+This Json will be used by the dataviz to display the votes.